 We fund biomedical research into M.E. and aim to discover effective treatments and a cure.

-- In the last 10 years we have invested over £500,000 in M.E. research, and over £1million in the last 25 years, which we couldn’t have achieved without your support,
+- We have invested over £1million in biomedical research in recent years, which we couldn’t have achieved without your support,

 - We want to do more to exploit the better understanding we now have about the disease, and then build on any discoveries to help change lives for the better,

 - We achieve all this via the Ramsay Research Fund – named after Dr Melvin Ramsay who helped establish the ME Association and was first to recognise the disease in 1955,

 - We invest in quality research, as we have with Dr Karl Morten who is examining mitochondria, and infrastructure projects, as with the UK ME Biobank,

 - Recently, we invested a further £200,000 in M.E. research and we continue to regard research investment as a key priority.

 We work to secure improved health services that recognise the reality of M.E. and for better welfare support that is easier to obtain by those too ill to work or care for themselves.